abdiesu04/suduko-solver/Readme.md

 # Sudoku Solver

-This is a JavaScript library that provides a Sudoku solver.
+This is a JavaScript based Sudoku solver web App.
 It allows you to input a Sudoku puzzle and solve it using the backtracking algorithm.

 ## Table of Contents